CogentRoleplayCommunity/FogentRoleplay/src/Settings/Fallen/MagicSystems/Fellcraft/Fellcraft.md

 Thoughts can be used to absorb Fellblood.
 The victim must not be resisting.
 This can be done with Fellkin, Brightkin, animals, monsters, etc...
 Extra points should be awarded for Fellkin and Brightkin.
 Extra points should be awarded if used on a victim's dreams.

-### Mental Resistance

-By achieving a CL 3 check, for the cost of 1 Fellblood a character may gain resistance to this element equal to the points invested in this Fellcraft.
-This effect has a duration of 1 hour.

 ## Naturecraft

 ![img](Naturecraft.png)